Loneliness is a Global Epidemic

 To better treat your loneliness take the time to examine what is triggering this emotion for you.
 Triggers for loneliness vary from the loss of a partner to relocation.
 Other triggers for loneliness include the following: isolation (due to lack of money or transportation), exclusion from activities, retirement, or care giving roles.
 Take time to reflect on your situation and create a plan on how you will bust your loneliness.

 Sometimes people isolate themselves because making new friends can be nerve wrecking.
-To end your loneliness it’s important to take Mindful steps to build up your courage.
+To end your loneliness it’s important to take steps to build up your courage.
 Be mindful of your thoughts.
 Stay positive and build your self-esteem by listing all the characteristics that you love about yourself.
 Don’t forget to acknowledge and accepting your own limitations; no one is perfect and that’s okay.
 Remember that you aren’t alone in feeling nervous when meeting new people and that the benefits of forming new connections outnumber any fears you may have.

-Greet the neighbors
+Greet the Neighbors

 Studies show that one type of relationship that is on the decline in this time of isolation is neighborly connections.
 Fewer Americans are taking the time to greet and get to know their neighbors.
 This is unfortunate as neighbors are important for building a strong community and social connections.
 So, consider giving a welcome kit to new neighbors.
 Or join a local neighborhood committee to get to meet more of your neighbors.

-Studies also show voluntary associations (relationships that are not based on marriage, biological relations, or work associations) has also decreased in recent years.
+Studies also show voluntary associations (relationships that are not based on marriage, biological relations, or work associations) have also decreased in recent years.
 Revive these “voluntary friendships.”
 Start regular contact (phone calls, text messages, email, or visits) with your long-lost friends.
 Frequent and consistent contact can strengthen weak friendships.

 Here are some other ways to to help you to fight the dangers of loneliness.